 a) the LMS shall update the resource with the LMC registration information as specified in clause 7.1.3.3.2 together with all LMS authorized MC service IDs; and

 b) shall return the updated LMC registration information in the response.
 In the response message, the LMS may send "200 OK" response code to provide an updated expiration time to indicate to the LMC when the updated registration will automatically expire.
+The expTime attribute shall override the current expTime attribute maintained by the LMC.
 Otherwise, the LMS sends "204 No Content" response code.